dhunter87/di-workshop-07-tdd-intro/README.md

 **Add a method to the Coolculator so the test passes green** - done

-**Uncomment the `subtract()` test and write some code to make it green** Remember the process: Red / Green / Refactor - is there any refactoring you could do to clean up your code? - done, no refactoring done
+**Uncomment the `subtract()` test and write some code to make it green** Remember the process: Red / Green / Refactor - is there any refactoring you could do to clean up your code?

 > 💡 **REMINDER**: Do you need to commit your answers to the questions above?